christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

 ---
 layout: default
 open_links_in_new_tab: true
-title:  "Christianity as a Slave Morality Religion and its Modern Secularized Variants"
+title:  "The Christian Roots of Marxist Thought: A Critical Examination of the Slave Morality Paradigm"
 date:   2016-08-12 09:00:00 +0200
 updated: 2024-08-12 19:46:50 +0200
 category: books
 ---

-Christianity as a Slave Morality Religion and its Modern Secularized Variants: A Jewish Conspiracy and Hoax on the Gentiles
+The Christian Roots of Marxist Thought: A Critical Examination of the Slave Morality Paradigm

 By Ralph Perrier